 - Ransomware Detection must be enabled.

 NOTE The Ransomware monitor requires an additional license before it can be used.
-Refer to Enable Ransomware Detection and add licenses.
+Refer to Add Ransomware Detection licenses.

 - You must have the relevant permissions to add a Ransomware monitor to a device or to a Monitoring policy.

 - Devices must be managed devices.
 Ransomware Detection is not available for OnDemand devices.